Business Consulting for Medical Practices & Small Clinics

 -

 Yes, where relevant.
-If a clinic has developed a proprietary model, workflow, methodology, or internal system, we can help document it from a business and readiness perspective and connect it to our Intellectual Property Documentation & Readiness service.
+If a clinic has developed a proprietary practice model, workflow, methodology, or internal system, Acumen can help document it from a business and commercialization-readiness perspective and connect the work to our IP Documentation & Commercialization Readiness service.
+Legal protection, registration, and intellectual property opinions remain the responsibility of the appropriate qualified legal professional.

 Related Services